blakkan/CabStuff/README.md

 Our goal is to model demand for taxi and ride service vehicles in New York City.
 We are not concerned with actual cab dispatch, but want to predict overall bourough demand (on an hourly basis) so that cab companies and ride hailing services can pre-postition cabs (and cab service staff) at appropriate depots.

-We model cab (and ride-service) demand as a function of week-of-year, day-of-week, hour-of-day, and weather factors.
+We forecast cab (and ride-service) demand as a function of zipcode, ride type (yellow/green), month, day-of-month, day-of-week, temperature, precipition, windspeed and features that are combination of these.

 # Architecture